 One of the most frequent questions I receive is how do I have such amazing water clarity and an overall clean looking setup.
 Well, it quite simple and you can easily do the same while also helping rid yourself of cyano or and the very least not allowing it to gain a foothold in your system.
 While this is not a cure-all, it will help you achieve your goals and help maintain a healthy aquarium.

 For a number of years I had purchased branded products of Coral Snow to help achieve water clarity.
 That is, until I asked around and found that you can simply make you own Coral Snow solution, saving you hundreds of dollars.

 At its simplest, Coral Snow is a Flocculant.

 Flocculant’s work by binding small particles together into a larger mass that can be easily removed via filter socks or a proteins skimmer.
 The Coral Snow can also help to removal yellowing compounds such as phenols while at the same time helping neutralizes some undesirable chemicals in the system.

-Personally, I use this powder Calcium Powder and one jar should last you years.
-Creating the solution couldnt be any simpler.
+Personally, I use this powder LINK and one jar should last you years.
+Creating the solution couldn’t be any simpler.